Launch Pad Contents

 The Three Levels of Awareness

-This represents the knowledge, skills, and expertise you’re confident about.
+This represents the knowledge, skills, and mental strategies you’re confident about.

-These are the blind spots—areas where you’re unaware of your own lack of knowledge or limitations.
+These are the hidden emotional and cognitive blind spots – areas where you’re unaware of your own limitations and vulnerabilities.

 Example: A team captain may not realise their leadership style is alienating team members.

-A coach helps uncover blind spots through observation, questions, and feedback.
-By creating a safe space for reflection and discovery, they facilitate awareness and opportunities to address hidden challenges.
+A coach helps illuminate these blind spots through thoughtful inquiry, observation, and feedback.
+By fostering a safe and reflective environment, they enable you to uncover and address hidden emotional challenges or mental roadblocks.

 How a Coach Helps Across These Levels